 The brain and the spinal cord are bathed in a clear, watery fluid called cerebrospinal fluid (CSF).
 This fluid helps to cushion the brain from contact with the skull when the head is moved vigorously.
 CSF is made by a network of blood vessels inside the ventricles of the brain.
 The ventricles are essentially four cavities within the brain.
 The CSF circulates through the brain ventricles into the subarachnoid space.
 Eventually, CSF is absorbed into the bloodstream through some one-way valves called the arachnoid villi.

-What is idiopathic intracranial hypertension and what causes it?
+What is idiopathic intracranial hypertension (IIH) and what causes it?

 In IIH there is raised pressure within the skull (raised intracranial pressure).
 Idiopathic means that the cause of this raised pressure is unknown.
 Various theories exist as to what may be the cause.
 Essentially, for some reason, there is too much CSF.
 The subarachnoid space that contains the CSF cannot expand and, because of this, the pressure around the brain rises.

 This raised pressure leads to the symptoms of IIH.
 It can cause headaches and also swelling of the first part of the optic nerve - the optic disc - at the back of the eye (this is known as papilloedema).
 If papilloedema is not recognised and treated, it can lead to a condition called optic atrophy where there is deterioration and loss of function (degeneration) of the optic nerve.
-Blindness can occur as a result of this.
+Severe sight impairment (blindness) can occur as a result of this.

 IIH is rare.
 It affects 1 or 2 people in every 100,000.
 It mostly affects women of childbearing age who are overweight or obese.
 However, men and children can sometimes be affected as well as people who are not overweight.